The Best Things to do in Samarkand, Uzbekistan

 When I saw the before and after pictures, I did realize that most of the things to do in Samarkand are actually not that old.
 What I am looking at is a reconstruction of how the Soviets imagined Samarkand to be.
 Either way, Samarkand is impressive.

-Things to do in Samarkand.
+The best things to do in Samarkand.

 The Registan is among the top things to do in Samarkand.
 The central square has three beautiful madrassah’s from the 15th and 17th century.